rendall/InfernoTSX-/README.md

 # Inferno JSX Type Defintions
-Typescript type definition files for use with the Inferno library when developing in Typescript and JSX (.tsx files).
+Typescript type definition files for developing with JSX (.tsx files) in the Inferno framework.